dustedmtl/lastu/docs/USERGUIDE.md

 A new window can be created with `Ctrl-N`, which copies the query and results from the currently active window, or `Shift-Ctrl-N`, which opens a new empty window.
 Queries from an input file list can be done with `Ctrl-I`.

-There are three ways to export/copy information: With `Ctrl-S` you can export to file (csv/tsv/xlsx) and `Ctrl-E` copies all of the results to the clipboard.
-You can also individually select rows, columns or cells and copy them to clipboard with the standard `Ctrl-C` shortcut.
+There are three ways to export/copy information: 1) with `Ctrl-S` you can export to file (csv/tsv/xlsx), 2) `Ctrl-E` copies all of the results to the clipboard and 3) you can also individually select rows, columns or cells and copy them to clipboard with the standard `Ctrl-C` shortcut.

 TBD: For more information and more shortcuts, please see the info below (link?):